divegeek/BlueDroid/README.md

   * Pause and resume of regularly-scheduled programs
   * Adjustment of conservation features
   * View of recent run history, including water usage (if configured).

+---
+_BlueSpray™ is a trademark of Avidz LLC, 11900 Jollyvile Road #203051, Austin, TX 78720_.
+This app has no affiliation with Avidz.